-Residential electricity market offer prices in New South Wales are expected to decrease by 3.6 per cent in 2015/16, before increasing by 1.6 per cent in 2016/17 and 2.5 per cent in 2017/18.
-This is equivalent to an average annual increase of 0.2 per cent for the representative consumer over the reporting period.
+Residential electricity market offer prices in New South Wales are expected to decrease by 5.3 per cent in 2015/16, before increasing by 1.4 per cent in 2016/17 and 2.6 per cent in 2017/18.
+This is equivalent to an average annual decrease of 0.5 per cent for the representative consumer over the reporting period.
 Figure B.1 shows the expected movements in standing offer and market offer prices.

 New South Wales consumers have the choice of two different types of retail offer: standing offers and market offers.
 All of these offers feature prices set by retailers in the competitive market.
 With the removal of retail price regulation on 1 July 2014, regulated offers are no longer available in New South Wales.
-123

 Around 67 per cent of New South Wales consumers are on market offer.
-124 In 2014/15, a representative consumer on a standing offer using 5,936 kWh per year had a total annual bill of \$1,876 exclusive of GST.
-This consumer may have saved around \$191, or 10 per cent, by switching from the representative standing offer to the representative market offer.
-125
+In 2014/15, a representative consumer on a standing offer using 5,936 kWh per year had a total annual bill of \$1,438 exclusive of GST.
+This consumer may have saved around \$127, or 8.8 per cent, by switching from the representative standing offer to the representative market offer.